 Cost of the Project

-The total cost to fabricate and install the Paramount blade is $192,532.69.
-To fully fund this project, we have approached family and corporate foundations, as well as individual donors who have a strong interest in historic preservation.
+The total cost to fabricate and install the Paramount blade was $192,532.69.
+This project was fully funded by family and corporate foundations, and individual donors with a strong interest in historic preservation.
 In addition, the Paramount continually undertakes both proactive and reactive facilities maintenance and restoration projects.

 Installation and Relighting of the Blade